Skip to content

 • Toggle search form

-Regular readers of the blog will know that last year one of our hot water heaters was on its way out so we replaced it.
-Things seemed fine and then one morning back in March I went to take a shower and there was no hot water.
-I checked the electrical panel and the break had tripped so we reset it and there was a popping noise a slight burny smell.
+Last year one of our water heaters was on its way out so we replaced it.
+Things seemed fine until one morning in March when I went to take a shower and there was no hot water.
+I checked the electrical panel and the breaker had tripped, so we reset it, and there was a popping noise and a slight burny smell.
+I called our electrical-type people–the ones who did the panel–to investigate, and after a bit of poking about, they discovered that the heater had failed in a rather spectacular fashion.
+It had somehow literally melted its wiring.

-So I made a call to the people who had done the install (all they do is hot water heaters) and they sent a tech out who went over the entire unit and spent almost an hour on the phone with his office and the tank manufacturer.
-After the discussions they chalked it up to a fault with the tank, as this one had replaced a much larger 80gal unit the POs had installed in 2000.
+So I called the people who installed it (all they do is water heaters) and they sent a tech out who went over the entire unit and spent almost an hour on the phone with his office and the tank manufacturer.
+After discussion they chalked it up to a fault with the tank, as this one had replaced a much larger 80gal unit the POs had installed in 2000.

 While the electricians were here I had them do a fast switch swap out as well.
 A while back we picked up some timer switches for the bathrooms off Amazon.
-Agent Smith installed three of them but the fourth wasn’t a priority so it sat in the bathroom we never use in its packaging for a few months.
+Agent Smith installed three of them but the fourth wasn’t a priority, so it sat unopened in the unused bathroom for a few months.
 The electricians took all of five minutes to install it and now all four bathroom fans are sorted.

 I cannot rave about this little improvement enough.
-Now instead of switching on the exhaust fans before a shower and then often forgetting only to remember when we walk into the bathroom a few hours later to find the fan still on, the fans automagically turn off after set times.
+Now instead of switching on the exhaust fans before a shower and then often forgetting until walking into the bathroom hours later to find the fan still on, the fans automagically turn off after set times.

 Post navigation